Register a Foreign Corporation in District of Columbia

 The Foreign Registration Statement, Certificate of Good Standing and filing fee is required for corporation filings.
 For non-profit filing, a certified copy of Articles of

-Incorporation and Articles of Amendment is required instead of Certificate of Good Standing.
+Articles of Incorporation and Articles of Amendment are required instead of Certificate of Good Standing for foreign corporations.
 For insurance companies, a copy of the insurance license is also required.

 What do I need from my home state?